-NAROM, in collaboration with the Norwegian Space Centre invites ESA to collaborate on a new programme, «Fly a rocket!».
-The «Fly a rocket!» programme consists of two elements; initial distance learning and training, and then a student rocket campaign taking place at Andøya Space Center, followed by a technical report.
+NAROM, in collaboration with the Norwegian Space Agency invites ESA to collaborate on the programme, «Fly a rocket!».
+The programme consists of two elements; initial distance learning and training, and then a student rocket campaign taking place at Andøya Space Center, followed by a technical report.

 Do you want to fly a real rocket?

 The programme is open to all European students, with a target audience of 1st and 2nd year bachelor students studying, but not limited to, engineering, physics, mathematics or other technical subjects.
 It is also a hands-on activity for University students, which offers opportunities for young undergraduates, who have not necessarily defined their career, and may not have considered space research and engineering as an option.
 The programme, specifically the campaign week, aims to take students through a full sounding rocket life cycle, from design and development to launch operations and results analysis, albeit in a very condensed timescale.

 ESA is calling on first and second year university students with an interest in space to put themselves forward for a unique project to ‘Fly a Rocket!’.